MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-cloud.md

 You can use VMM to create and deploy private cloud components, and to manage access to the private cloud and the underlying physical resources.
 VMM provides the following benefits:

-- **Self-service**—Self-service admins can delegate management and usage of the private cloud, while having no knowledge of underlying physical resources.
+- **Self-service** - Self-service admins can delegate management and usage of the private cloud while having no knowledge of the underlying physical resources.
 They don't have to ask the private cloud provider for administrative changes, except to request increased capacity and quotas as required.
-- **Opacity**—Self-service admins don't need any knowledge of underlying physical resources.
+- **Opacity** - Self-service admins don't need any knowledge of the underlying physical resources.
-- **Resource pooling**—Administrators can collect and present an aggregate set of resources, such as storage and networking resources.
+- **Resource pooling** - Administrators can collect and present an aggregate set of resources, such as storage and networking resources.
 Resource usage is limited by the capacity of the private cloud and by user role quotas.
-- **Elasticity**—Administrators can add resources to a private cloud to increase the capacity.
+- **Elasticity** - Administrators can add resources to a private cloud to increase the capacity.
-- **Optimization**—Usage of the underlying resources is continually optimized without affecting the overall private cloud user experience.
+- **Optimization** - Usage of the underlying resources is continually optimized without affecting the overall private cloud user experience.

 You can create a private cloud from either:

-- VMM host groups that contain resources from virtualization hosts.
+- VMM host groups that contain resources from virtualization hosts
 - A VMware resource pool

-You deploy a private cloud by configuring fabric resources, settings up library paths for private cloud users, and setting cloud capacity.
+You can deploy a private cloud by configuring fabric resources, setting up library paths for private cloud users, and setting the cloud capacity.

 ## Next steps